secdec/astam-correlator/threadfix-ham/src/main/java/com/denimgroup/threadfix/framework/impl/rails/README.txt

 Adding new tree transformations belongs in pass 3.
 Implement a RouteShorthand for your transformation type.
 Modify the appropriate RouteEntry types to return your RouteShorthand implementation in their getSupportedShorthands method.

+---

+A RailsRoutingEntry has the following responsibilities:
+- Provide the assigned module name, or the parent module name if available (recursively search parents)
+- Provide the assigned controller name, or the parent controller name if available (recursively search parents)
+- Provide PathHttpMethod objects that have fully-formed endpoints relative to the root, or null if an endpoint isn't relevant for the given route entry type (ie concern)